cossacklabs/themis-ux-testing/README.md

 It contains:

 - iOS project that sends enrypted messages to server
-- python server that responds on those messages
+- python server that responds on those messages which works on OSX and Linux.

 ### Usage